 Happy new month guys, and also Happy Easter Monday!
-I can’t believe it’s April, one of my favorite months, it’s my first child birthday month and I’m so excited.
+I can’t believe it’s April, one of my favorite months, it’s my first child’s birthday month and I’m so excited.
 Let start this month with some delicious and special Buka stew.
-Buka stew is also known as restaurant’s stew (In Nigerian, Buka means restaurant).
+Buka stew is also known as the restaurant’s stew (In Nigerian, Buka or mama put means restaurant).
 Buka stew is different from the regular stew prepared.
 It has a distinct taste and delicious smell that would attract you from afar.
 It is prepared with soft peppers, not spoil but soft, also the palm oil is bleach to prepare this stew.

 Seasonings used in preparing the stew are minimal, too much seasoning/spices will alter the taste.
 I remember when my mom was still in food business she fried onions in the bleached oil (this also contributes to the taste) before other ingredients.
 In this recipe, I used the roasted method for the peppers.
 Check How To make Tomato and Pepper Paste to know how I made the roasted pepper.

 You can grill, boil, boil then fry the meat you want to use for the buka stew.
 Different parts (intestines, tripes, beefs etcetera) of the meat can be used.
 Let’s get started.

 - 1.5 Onions

 - 1/2 Cup Beef stock

 Preheat the oven to 400 degrees F.